chantelwetzel-noaa/data_summary/doc/_main.md

 # Widow rockfish
  The most recent assessment of Widow rockfish was a update assessment conducted in 2019.
 Across available data, Widow rockfish have been observed and sampled generally by both commercial and recreational fisheries and the NWFSC WCGBT and HKL surveys.

  Across all years of available data, commercial fisheries have collected a total of 202,098 length observations, 89,194 age readings, and 124,286 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 52,978 length observations, 21,059 age readings, and 20,305 otoliths that are available to be aged.
-In California, since 2000, a total of 8,073 length observations, 1,884 age readings, and 3,278 otoliths have been collected In Oregon, since 2000, a total of 27,734 length observations, 9,848 age readings, and 15,444 otoliths have been collected In Washington, since 2000, a total of 17,171 length observations, 9,327 age readings, and 1,583 otoliths have been collected
+In California, since 2000, a total of 8,073 length observations, 1,884 age readings, and 3,278 otoliths have been collected.
+In Oregon, since 2000, a total of 27,734 length observations, 9,848 age readings, and 15,444 otoliths have been collected.
+In Washington, since 2000, a total of 17,171 length observations, 9,327 age readings, and 1,583 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 15,760 length observations, 2,328 age readings, and 704 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 15,263 length observations, 2,328 age readings, and 704 otoliths that are available to be aged.
-In California, since 2003, a total of 6,705 length observations, 0 age readings, and 27 otoliths have been collected In Oregon, since 2003, a total of 4,873 length observations, 0 age readings, and 0 otoliths have been collected In Washington, since 2003, a total of 3,685 length observations, 2,328 age readings, and 677 otoliths have been collected
+In California, since 2003, a total of 6,705 length observations, 0 age readings, and 27 otoliths have been collected.
+In Oregon, since 2003, a total of 4,873 length observations, 0 age readings, and 0 otoliths have been collected.
+In Washington, since 2003, a total of 3,685 length observations, 2,328 age readings, and 677 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 4,233 length observations, 2,508 age readings, and 184 otoliths that are available to be aged.
 Across all years of available data, the NWFSC HKL survey has collected a total of 777 length observations, 0 age readings, and 764 otoliths that are available to be aged.